Language Models are Injective and Hence Invertible

 \paragraph{Inverse problems in language modeling.} Model inversion asks whether one can reconstruct a model's input prompt from outputs or internal signals \citep{InverseProblem}.
 In the context of language models, this question has motivated a growing body of work exploring practical inversion strategies.
-Output-to-prompt methods infer prompts from generated continuations, yielding approximate reconstructions that are often semantically similar rather than exact \citep{out2out}.
-Recent work by Morris and coauthors shows that model \emph{outputs} are information-rich even in black-box settings: \citet{LLMInverse} train a separate inverter to map next-token probability vectors to text, and \citet{Morris25} extend this by taking sequences of logprobs, applying a linear compression to embedding dimension, and training an encoder-decoder inverter; this achieves higher exact-match rates but still without guarantees.
+Output-to-prompt methods infer prompts from generated continuations but yield only approximate reconstructions \citep{out2out}.
+Recent work shows that even black-box outputs are information-rich: \citet{LLMInverse} train a separate inverter to map next-token probability vectors to text, and \citet{Morris25} extend this by taking sequences of logprobs, applying a linear compression to embedding dimension, and training an encoder-decoder inverter; this achieves higher exact-match rates but still without guarantees.
 Complementarily, \citet{encoderInversion} reconstruct text from {encoder} logits via a trained iterative inverter.
 These contributions highlight privacy risks when probabilities or embeddings are exposed, but they differ from our setting: they rely on trained inverters, remain approximate, and do not invert \emph{hidden states} of decoder-only LMs.

 A related line of work frames the task as {automated prompt optimization}, casting prompt design as discrete sequence optimization aligned with downstream performance \citep{OptPrompt1, OptPrompt2, OptPrompt3}; methods such as AutoPrompt \citep{AutoPrompt} and Hard Prompts Made Easy \citep{HardPrompt} use gradient signals to discover effective, but approximate, prompts.
 Most closely related to ours, \citet{ThomasHiddenNoMore} recover prompts from hidden states via a sequential algorithm that uses an LLM-based policy to rank candidates; lacking injectivity guarantees, however, it must score all vocabulary tokens before committing, with no formal exactness guarantees.

-Unlike prior work, which yields approximate reconstructions from outputs, logits, or logprobs, our approach is training-free, efficient, and comes with \emph{provable} linear-time guarantees for \emph{exact} recovery from internal states.
+Unlike all prior work, our approach is training-free, efficient, and comes with \emph{provable} linear-time guarantees for \emph{exact} recovery from internal states.